IvaPaniova/SampleStore/README.md

     -triggers to automate insert and delete operations -functions to filter through the database

-It includes 3 simple table as of 03/30/2021: Customers, Products, Orders.
+It includes 3 simple table as of 03/30/2021: Member, Product, Cart.